DopplerHQ/kubernetes-operator/README.md

 If this property is omitted all secrets are synced.

-## Specifying Labels to Add to Managed Secret
+## Specifying Labels and Annotations on a Managed Secret

-You can specify labels that the operator should add to the managed Kubernetes `Secret` resource.
-To do this, specify them in the `managedSecret.labels` spec property.
+You can specify labels and annotations that the operator should add to the managed Kubernetes `Secret` resource.
+To do this, specify them in the `managedSecret.labels` and `managedSecret.annotations` spec properties.

 ```yaml
 apiVersion: secrets.doppler.com/v1alpha1